Krateng/aurora/README.md

 # Aurora

 Aurora is a simple HTML page that allows you to load (and in the future manipulate) Lucid Dream Diary (.ldd) files.
-It does not require a server.
+It does not require a server, but can be run on one without privacy concerns (as all data remains local).